LunarDevelopment/DPWebsite/readme.md

 - ~~Managed Email Campaigns should read: So you’ve sorted your contacts and are ready to get in touch, but how do you do it?
 Whether you're an email marketing veteran or...~~

 ##Other
-- On each page, make the hill the darker green colour used for the rounded hill edge.
 - Privacy page has weird spacing eg below the Data Protection Act para and above bullets relating to it